Meet The Team

 Sarah is originally from Northumberland and moved to Sheffield to complete her undergraduate in BSc Psychology.
 Her passion and interest in Climate Change has been strengthened through research for her undergraduate dissertation on Environmental Psychology.
 Sarah joined the Hope for the Future team in November 2015, since then contributing to HFTF's approach to effective MP engagement through the design and delivery of training.
 Sarah coordinates our work in local constituencies and leads our schools project.

 Contact Sarah at firstname.lastname@example.org

 LOGAN ROBIN, RESEARCHER

-Logan grew up in Hillsborough, and now studies German & Politics at the University of Sheffield.
-Logan’s study further advanced his knowledge of the links between politics, economics, and climate change.
-He too inspiration from the numerous steps Germany has taken to reduce its carbon footprint, after spending a year living in Berlin & Frankfurt.
+Logan grew up in Hillsborough and studied German & Politics at the University of Sheffield.
+Hid study allowed him to gain an appreciation for the links between politics and climate change.
+He too inspiration from the steps Germany has taken to reduce its carbon footprint, after spending a year living in Berlin & Frankfurt.
 He now works for Hope For The Future as a researcher helping find solutions to climate change.